COVID-19 pandemic in Akrotiri and Dhekelia: Background

 On 12 January 2020, the World Health Organization (WHO) confirmed that a novel coronavirus was the cause of a respiratory illness in a cluster of people in Wuhan City, Hubei Province, China, which was reported to the WHO on 31 December 2019.

 The case fatality ratio for COVID-19 has been much lower than SARS of 2003, but the transmission has been significantly greater, with a significant total death toll.
 From 19 March, Public Health England no longer classified COVID-19 as a "High consequence infectious disease".

 Timeline

 March 2020

 On 13 March, Cyprus implemented a 14-day self-isolation rule for all people travelling from the United Kingdom.
-This measure includes arrivals from the United Kingdom travelling to the Sovereign Bases of Akrotiri and Dhekelia.
+This measure included arrivals from the United Kingdom travelling to the Sovereign Bases of Akrotiri and Dhekelia.
 Several people were self-isolating within the bases and being tested.
 All sporting activities, visits, and non-essential exercises within the bases were cancelled, in an effort to reduce the number of outside visitors.

 On 15 March, the first two cases in Akrotiri and Dhekelia were confirmed, both members of the UK Armed Forces permanently based at RAF Akrotiri.
 They arrived at Paphos Airport on 13 March.
 They self-isolated and were tested positive after developing mild symptoms.
 Immediately after, the BFC Joint Services Health Unit started contact tracing.

 On 18 March, a third case was confirmed.